carmenrobres/portfolio/docs/Year2/07-OpenSource.md

     - The use of PLA for 3D printing raised concerns about heat resistance during prolonged motor operation.

-    - There is a need to build a better structure.
+    - There is a need to build a better structure that lets the axis move while keeping it steady.

+    - It would have been better to first try to use last year's machine to see how the design works and it's key characteristics.

 ### Licence
 This project is released under the **MIT License**, allowing users to use, modify, distribute, and share the project freely, as long as proper attribution is provided.